Construction technology CEOs discussing the latest news

 Software for collaborative project delivery.
 The goal: make the owner-architect-contractor relationship less painful.

 Procore wants to own the whole workflow.
-The rest of the ecosystem disagrees.
+Everyone else disagrees.

 Tariffs hit 25-30% on steel and copper.
 Owners still want price certainty.
 Something has to give.